PoliniC/omes_scoreboard/README.md

 - HOME key to close the scoreboard

 ## License
-This resource is licensed under MIT license.
+This project is licensed under the GNU General Public License v3.0.
+You are free to use and modify the script, but you cannot sell or monetize it.
+Read more about the license [here](https://www.gnu.org/licenses/gpl-3.0.html).

 ## Support
 For issues, feature requests, or support, please open an ticket on the discord https://discord.gg/dATEunPQ2t.